-'Protecting the Public Purse'
+Use of Resources - 'Protecting the Public Purse'

-A checklist issued by the Audit Commission entitled 'Protecting the Public Purse' was completed during the year.
+A Use of Resources checklist issued by the Audit Commission entitled 'Protecting the Public Purse' was completed during the year.

 Authorities were encouraged to use the checklist to ensure that they have sound governance and counter-fraud arrangements in place and that they are working as intended.